Hackamac007/hackamac007.github.io/_posts/2020-05-29-Automotive-Hacking.md

 According to Cisco, this EXTRABACON exploit enables  attackers within the network and with the SNMP community string to execute code remotely on their firewalls.
 In essence, the appliance designed to protect our network is compromised making the entire network unsafe.
 Like so many other pieces of remote code execution malware, EXTRABACON takes advantage of a buffer overflow in the code of the affected device

 This exploit requires;
-**1. SNMP be enabled on the device
+1. SNMP be enabled on the device
-2. Knowledge of the community string in any version of SNMP (v1,v2,v3)** **3. an attack with IPv4 packets only
+2. Knowledge of the community string in any version of SNMP (v1,v2,v3)
+3. an attack with IPv4 packets only
-4. Access to a system residing on the interface to the firewall**
+4. Access to a system residing on the interface to the firewall

 Note : The EXTRABACON exploit is a python script that you can [download here](https://github.com/blahdidbert/extrabacon).

-**Using Extrabacon:  **
+**Using Extrabacon:**

 	kali > ./extrabacon info -t 192.168.1.101 -c hackers-arise This will return a file that we need in exec mode of EXTRABACON.
 Here, I have named that file OTW kali > ./extrabacon_1.1.0.1.py exec -k OTW -t 192.168.1.101 -c hackers-arise --mode pass-enable When the exploit is successful, it will execute the shellcode on the Cisco ASA firewall, giving the attacker complete control!

 #### Defenses
 Until Cisco releases a patch for this exploit, there are two best defenses you can apply for the time being-
 1. Make your SNMP community string long and complex